 -The odds he gets AT LEAST one date: 75% (we include all outcomes with 1 or more yeses – three outcomes out of four).

-Ok, so this doesn’t exactly relate to trading…at least not on the surface.
-But, since very few people get these answers correct, it is likely decisions are being made in trading which are not based on accurate information.
-How our minds function (are we looking at the correct information and interpreting it properly?) in trading can greatly affect performance, and not understanding probabilities in trading can mean what you think you are doing is very different from what is actually occurring.
+Since very few people get these answers correct, it is likely decisions are being made in trading that are not based on accurate information.
+How our minds function in trading can greatly affect performance, and not understanding probabilities in trading can mean what you think you are doing is very different from what is actually occurring.

 Sometimes we make things too complex…